chriskyfung/chriskyfung.github.io/_posts/2019-09-30-Migrate-a-MySQL-Database-to-Google-Cloud-SQL.md

 Press **Ctrl + x** and type **Y** to save and exit the file.

 If you refresh the website in your web browser, it should be restored.
 That means the WordPress site is connected to the Cloud SQL.
-Otherwise, use the following command to restart the web server,
+Otherwise, use the following command to restart the webserver,

 ```bash
 sudo service apache2 restart
 sudo service apache2 status
 ```

-(Optinal) Test the website to check if any issues after migration.
+(Optional) Test the website to check if any issues after migration.

 ![Screenshot of the Blog-Demo Website](/images/posts/qwiklabs/qwiklabs-GSP306-step2-Blog-Demo-wordpress-site.png)

 Congratulations!
 You should accomplish the lab if you follow the above steps.
 Also, you earned a badge if you completed the quest _"[Challenge: GCP Architecture](https://www.qwiklabs.com/quests/47)"_.
 You become a cloud expert now!

 This post has also been published to Medium.
-If you like read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-migrate-a-mysql-database-to-google-cloud-sql-7c129ba586c9).
+If you like to read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-migrate-a-mysql-database-to-google-cloud-sql-7c129ba586c9).

 * * *